lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 };
 ```

-As it has been said before, we may have more than one Vulkan physical devices in our host machine.
+As it has been said before, we may have more than one Vulkan physical device in our host machine.
 We first need to ask the Vulkan instance
 to retrieve the list of supported vulkan devices (by calling the `enumeratePhysicalDevicesAlloc` function).
 After that we iterate over that
 list trying to get the most suitable one: